Nízký Jeseník

-Nízký Jeseník (Niederes Gesenke, Niski Jesionik) is a flat highland and geomorphological mesoregion of the Czech Republic.
+Nízký Jeseník (Niederes Gesenke) is a flat highland and geomorphological mesoregion of the Czech Republic.
 It is located in the east of the country in the Olomouc and Moravian-Silesian regions.
-Nízký Jeseník is the largest Czech geomorphological mesoregion, and is known for the former volcanic activity.
+It is known for the former volcanic activity.
+With an area of 2894 km2, Nízký Jeseník is the largest Czech geomorphological mesoregion.

 Etymology

 According to the most probable theory, the name has its origin in the word jasan, i.e. 'ash'.
 Jeseník (respectively Jesenný potok) was first the name of a stream that flowed through an ash forest in a valley.
 The name was Germanized to Gesenke (i.e. 'slope') and used as a name of a small town that was founded in the valley (but later disappeared), and then it was transferred first to the valley, and then to the whole mountain range.
 Later the name was changed back to Czech Jeseník.
 Jeseníky (plural form of Jeseník) is a collective term for an area that includes the mountain ranges of Nízký Jeseník (i.e. 'low Jeseník') and Hrubý Jeseník (literally 'rough Jeseník').